 Dr. Jeter has ~15 years of experience performing detailed cell and molecular analyses of normal and tumor tissues contributing to our understanding of molecular oncogenesis.
-Her lab has dissected the mechanisms underlying NANOG-mediated oncogenesis and prostate cancer progression to castration resistance.
-Other ongoing collaborative research includes studies of DNA damage repair, cancer cell metastasis and cell-fate specification.
-Her independent research aiming to ascertain how attributes of stem cells fuel tumorigenesis has been largely centered on confocal microscopy.
-Advanced confocal has included high-resolution multispectral imaging, protein-proximity assays, and biological phenotyping and time-lapse imaging.
-During this time, she has managed the EMC departmental laser scanning confocal microscope (Zeiss LSM880 with AiryScan) served as Co-Director of the Science Park Flow Cytometry and Cell Imaging Core, trained all departmental users and developed advanced confocal capabilities at her facility.
+Her lab dissected the mechanisms underlying NANOG-mediated oncogenesis and prostate cancer progression to castration resistance.
+Other ongoing collaborative research includes studies of DNA damage repair, protein subcellular localization and dynamics, cancer cell metastasis and cell-fate specification.
+Her independent research aiming to ascertain how attributes of stem cells fuel tumorigenesis largely centered on confocal microscopy.
+Advanced confocal includes volumetric high-resolution multispectral imaging, protein-protein interaction assays, super-resolution imaging, biological phenotyping and time-lapse imaging.
+The recent addition of a Leica TCS SP8 DIVE multiphoton microscope has permitted the development of 3D volumetric and intravital imaging.
+Dr. Jeter currently manages the EMC departmental LSM880 laser scanning confocal and multiphoton microscopes and serves as Co-Director of the Science Park Flow Cytometry and Cell Imaging Core, trains all departmental users and continues to develop advanced confocal, multiphoton and supportive wet lab capabilities at her facility.
 User training, protocol development and collaborative confocal imaging requests are welcome.

 Research Assistant Professor, Department of Epigenetics and Molecular Carcinogenesis, Division of Basic Science Research, The University of Texas MD Anderson Cancer Center, Smithville, TX